mstorer3772/ASCIIMMO/README.md

 ### Manas

-Like many things in ASCIIMMO, mana has categories and subcategories.
+Like many things in ASCIIMMO, mana has categories and subcategories (and sub-subcategories, and...).
 - Life (health, growth)
   - Plant
     - specise